-Now, the above concept DOES NOT apply to hire-purchase because para 1(c) states that hire-purchase will be treated as supply of goods.
-The new question that arises here, is whether the Supplier under hire-purchase arrangements will be liable to take registration in all States where customers' sites are located.
+Now, the above concept does not apply to hire-purchase because Para-1(c) states that hire-purchase will be treated as supply of goods.
+The new question that arises here is whether the supplier under hire-purchase arrangements will be liable to take registration in all States where customers' sites are located.

-Experts opine that in hire-purchase, it is not a month-to-month hire-purchase but a single agreement for the entire duration and each periodic payment is only an instalment, therefore there is only one supply with one time of supply and tax is payable at the rate applicable to those goods and on ENTIRE hire-purchase price.
-There is a pressing need for a circular on this aspect of difference between HP and Lease.
-FAQs dated 27.12.2018 on Banking, Financial Services, and Insurance (BFSI) released by Government only refers to the aspect that exemption from tax on interest is NOT AVAILABLE to finance lease (which can be extended to HP also) even though each periodic payment clearly contains an element of 'interest' (FAQ 47).
+Experts opine that in hire-purchase, it is not a month-to-month hire-purchase but a single agreement for the entire duration and each periodic payment is only an instalment and therefore, there is only one supply with one time of supply and tax is payable at the rate applicable to those goods and on the entire hire-purchase price.
+There is a pressing need for a Circular on this aspect of difference between HP and Lease.
+The FAQs dated 27.12.2018 on Banking, Financial Services, and Insurance (BFSI) released by Government only refers to the aspect that exemption from tax on interest is not available to finance lease (which can be extended to HP also) even though each periodic payment clearly contains an element of 'interest' (FAQ 47).

-Reason for the divergent treatment of HP compared to Lease provided by experts is stated to be in the definition of 'hire-purchase agreement' from AS 19 (which carries the essence from definition in section 2(c) of the (now repealed) HP Act.
-It states that HP is a single agreement for the entire duration where (i) possession is already passed (ii) option to purchase (actually, option to reject) is granted on payment of last installment and (iii) each periodic amount paid is merely an installment within HP-Price.
-Therefore, in case of HP, since GST has already been paid at the start of HP agreement, there is no requirement for HP-Supplier to be registered in every State where the HP-stock is supplied and put to use.
+The reason for the divergent treatment of HP compared to Lease provided by experts is stated to be in the definition of 'hire-purchase agreement' in AS 19 (which carries the essence from the definition in section 2(c) of the (now repealed) HP Act).
+It states that HP is a single agreement for the entire duration where (i) possession is already passed (ii) option to purchase (actually, option to reject) is granted on payment of last instalment and (iii) each periodic amount paid is merely an instalment within HP price.
+Therefore, in case of HP, since GST has already been paid at the start of HP agreement, there is no requirement for HP -Supplier to be registered in every State where the HP stock is supplied and put to use.

 Care must be taken to study what is sought to be achieved by each entry in Schedule II.
-As an exercise one may think about para 5(b) versus para 6(a).
-And examine 'why' only 'goods are referred in para 7 and not 'services' also.
+As an exercise one may think about Para-5(b) versus Para-6(a) and examine 'why' only 'goods are referred in Para-7 and not 'services' .
+[Para-7 being omitted vide Finance Act, 2021, w.r.e.f.
+1-Jul-201717]

-The activities pertaining to this clause are listed in Schedule II to the Act and discussed in the following paragraphs.
+The activities pertaining to this clause are listed in Schedule II to the Act and explained in the following Table:

 Entry in Schedule II Analysis 1.
-Transfer a.
-Any transfer of the title in goods is a supply of goods; This would be a clear case of a transfer of goods.
+TRANSFER a.
+Any transfer of the title in goods is a supply of goods This would be a clear case of a transfer of goods.
 It may be noted that this paragraph covers even a plain vanilla transfer of title in goods, either by way of sale or otherwise.
 Accordingly, where any goods are gifted to any person, say a motor car gifted by a businessman to his successor would be a supply of goods, provided there is a transfer of "title in" such goods.
 In legal parlance the phrase "title in" and "title to" have different connotations. b.
-Any transfer of right in goods or of undivided share in goods without the transfer of title thereof, is a supply of services; This paragraph can be construed to be a case of a temporary transfer whereas a transfer of title in goods would be a sale simpliciter.
-One must pay attention to the language employed in this paragraph which speaks of transfer of right and not transfer of title.
-Even though the activity is categorized as a supply of service, the rate of tax applicable on the supply has been linked to the rate of tax as applicable to the supply of same goods involving transfer of title in goods.
-Hence, for all practical purposes to determine the rate of tax on such services, all notifications in respect of that particular goods would merit equal consideration to determine the rate of tax for the service.
-Refer the entries for Heading 9971 and 9973 to the Notification 11/2017 dt.
-28.06.2017 prescribing the rate of tax on services, covering operating lease and financial lease transactions.
-Illustration: Notification 37/2017 Central Tax (Rate) dated 13.10.2017 was issued to reduce the rate of tax on motor vehicle to 65% of the tax rate as applicable with certain conditions.
-Considering the rate of tax for leasing of such motor vehicle to be same as that of the rate of tax as applicable on the motor vehicle, even the rate of tax on leasing services stands reduced if the conditions specified in the notification are met.
+Any transfer of right in goods or of undivided share in goods without the transfer of title This paragraph can be construed to be a case of a temporary transfer whereas a transfer of title in goods would be a sale simpliciter.
+One must pay attention to the